 \subsubsection{Databases and Search String}

-We used a hybrid strategy~\cite{mourao2020performance} to collect primary studies, including database search (IEEE Xplore, Scopus, the ACM Digital Library and Scopus)~\cite{petersen2015guidelines}, snowballing, and contact with the most prolific authors.
-The selected databases are suggested by Kitchenham and Charters~\cite{kitchenham2007guidelines} to conduct secondary reviews on computer science and software engineering topics, and in our experience provide good coverage.
+We used a hybrid strategy~\cite{mourao2020performance} to collect primary studies, including database search (IEEE Xplore, Scopus, and ACM Digital Library)~\cite{petersen2015guidelines}, snowballing, and contact with the most prolific authors.
+These databases are suggested by Kitchenham and Charters~\cite{kitchenham2007guidelines} to conduct secondary studies in computer science and software engineering topics, and in our experience provide good coverage.
 Similar to related work~\cite{cosentino2017systematic,munir2016open,marques2014systematic,elberzhager2012reducing}, we limited the search to title, abstract, and keywords.
 Table~\ref{tab:search_string} provides the search string used for each database.

 The first part of the search string (before the AND) aims to limit the results to studies about women or the diversity and heterogeneity they can represent.
-The second part of the search string (after the AND) seeks to limit results to Open Source Software.
+The second part of the search string (after the AND) seeks to limit results to Free/Open Source Software.
 All searches were completed on November 15, 2020.

-As we depicted in Table~\ref{tab:search_string}, to avoid missing studies that do not directly mention the terms ``women" or ``female" in the title, abstract, or keywords, we included in the search string more generic terms such as ``diversity" and ``gender", understanding that diversity can include many other aspects (e.g. culture, age, tenure) and that gender can refer to genders beyond our focus on women.
+As we depicted in Table~\ref{tab:search_string}, to avoid missing studies that do not directly mention the terms ``women'' or ``female'' in the title, abstract, or keywords, we included in the search string more generic terms such as ``diversity'' and ``gender'', understanding that diversity can include other aspects (e.g. culture, age, tenure) and that gender can refer to genders beyond our focus on women.